oskariorg/oskari-docs/md/documentation/backend/authentication.md

 # Authentication in oskari-server

-This document describes how to setup a authentication for oskari-server.
+This document describes how to setup an authentication for oskari-server.

 ## Database based custom authentication